JCPTrevillian/JCPTrevillian/README.md

 **Who am I?**
 \
 \
-I am software engineer with valuable experience gained through an apprenticeship with Intuit and Anita B. I bring a unique combination of theoretical knowledge, hands-on training, and extraordinary soft skills from my previous career in Dental that sets me apart.
-During my apprenticeship, I had the opportunity to work closely with senior engineers - learning best practices during sprints while honing my skills in software development, testing, and problem-solving.
-This also taught me the importance of teamwork, effective communication, \and adaptability in a fast-paced development environment.
+I am software engineer with valuable experience gained through my software engineering apprenticeship with Intuit and Anita B.
+I bring a unique combination of theoretical knowledge, hands-on training, and extraordinary professional soft skills from my previous career in Dental Management that sets me apart.
+At Intuit I worked closely with senior engineers - learning best practices during sprints while honing my skills in software development, testing, and problem-solving.
+This also reinforced the importance of teamwork, effective communication, and adaptability in a fast-paced development environment.
 \
 \
 I am happy to connect with like-minded professionals.
 I'm open to discussing new opportunities, collaborating on projects, or engaging in conversations related to emerging tech.